Body Of Missing Man With Rockland Ties Found At Garden State Parkway Rest Stop: Sources

-The body of a missing Rockland County native was found at a Garden State Parkway rest stop in Montvale, just south of the state border, on Tuesday, responders said.
+The body of a missing Rockland County native was found at a Garden State Parkway rest stop in Montvale, New Jersey, just south of the state border, on Tuesday, Nov.
+29, responders said.

 No foul play was suspected in the death of Brian Lenihan, they said.

-Lenihan's brother, who is a police officer in Rockland, was canvassing the area when he found the body at the James Gandolfini Service Area in Montvale around noon on Nov.
-29, sources told Daily Voice.

-The body was found in a parked Ford Focus with North Carolina license plates that may have been there for more than a week, they said.

-Lenihan, 43, who was reported last seen on Nov.
-18, lived most recently in Wilmington, NC.
-He still had ties to Pearl River, where he grew up, as well as the Orangetown area, authorities said.
+Lenihan, age 43, who most recently lived in Wilmington, North Carolina, was reported last seen on Friday, Nov.
+18 in New Jersey.
+He reportedly still had ties to the Pearl River/Orangetown area.

+His body was found at the James Gandolfini Service Area in Montvale around noon Tuesday, sources told Daily Voice.

 New Jersey State Police are investigating.